 Lonmin was initially incorporated as the London and Rhodesian Mining and Land Company Ltd. (Lonrho) in 1909.
 The company's primary operations - the Marikana mine - is located on the western limb of the Bushveld complex.
 Ore extracted by Lonmin is sent to Lonmin's process division where base metals, including copper and nickel, are extracted before it is refined to metal along with other platinum group metals, palladium, rhodium, ruthenium, and iridium.

 Company website: Lonmin PLC

-Stillwater Mining Company is one of only two primary palladium producers in the world.
-The company's main assets are located along the 28-mile-long J-M Reef ore body in Montana, which consists primarily of palladium, platinum and a minor amount of rhodium.
+The vast majority of Sibanye's palladium production is done through Stillwater, which main assets are located along the 28-mile-long J-M Reef ore body in Montana.
+The location consists primarily of palladium, platinum and a minor amount of rhodium.
 Stillwater Mining Company operates two underground mines - East Boulder and Stillwater - along the J-M Reef.
 Concentrates from the mine sites, along with crushed catalyst material for recycling, are processed at the company’s smelter in Columbus, Montana.